flashcarts/flashcard-archive/archive/acekard.com/AceKard_2i/Acekard_2i_FWUpdate/README.txt

-# Notes on AK2i Firmware Updates
+Notes on AK2i Firmware Updates:

 This folder is ordered in the versions that the firmware update was released.
 Thus, DSi1.4.0 would be the first firmware update, and the bottom of the list is the last.